All solid fuel burning equipment and assemblies require a permit; including but not limited to:

 - Smoke and carbon monoxide detectors are required

 Copies of this map are often included with the papers you received at closing or at the office of the mortgage holder.
-Frequently a copy may be found in the Town Property Records files.
-Please call ahead to determine availability.
+Frequently a copy may be found in the Town of Greece Property Records files.
+Please call (585) 723-2447 to determine availability.

 Manufactured appliances and chimneys must be listed as tested by a laboratory recognized by the State of New York.
-Proof of listing usually accompanies the installation documents and, in the case of appliances, you will find a tag affixed to the appliance itself.
+Proof of listing usually accompanies the installation documents and in the case of appliances, there is a tag affixed to the appliance itself.

 Permit fees vary from year to year.
-They are user fees that offset the costs of permitting, inspection, and records maintenance.
-The State of New York requires records for this type of permit and inspections performed, and the Town of Greece must maintain these records and keep them on file for (7) seven years after the demolition of the building containing the appliance or chimney.
+They are user fees that offset the costs of issuing permits, inspection and records maintenance.
+The State of New York requires records for this type of permit and inspections performed and the Town of Greece must maintain these records and keep them on file for (7) seven years after the demolition of the building containing the appliance or chimney.
 For all practical purposes, these records must be maintained forever.